G4B3R-mini/Block/README.md

             - [ ] crash page shows error log (# of lines then 3 dots) and optional checkbox for info like device type, time error occurred, android version, and other relevant info, and at the bottom cancel button and send
+    - [ ] crash reporting page is not possible with crashlytics, no way to get crash list
+    - [ ] new plan: setting to enable/disable automatic crash collection, show description: Crash reporting is reset upon app restart
+        - [ ] add worker to init app and send errors every once in a while (once a day?) since crashlytics sends crashes when app starts
+        - [ ] find way to send user feedback
+        - [ ] could also persist crashes manually (in db for example, or proto, max 5 most recent), then when user chooses to send, go to send bug page, there user can add extra info and choose what to send or not.
+Still keeping automatic for now, but later add more granular control (instead of enable/disable, have options: Automatic, Disabled, Manual.
+For Manual option, persist and send through crashes screen)

 ## Critical